PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         -   assessment, implementation, and testing organizational and technical data protection measures.

-    2. The Privacy Manager must maintain Playform’s Records of processing activities, which is an accountability document that describes personal data processing activities of Playform, prepared in accordance with Art.
+    2. The Privacy Manager must maintain PlayForm’s Records of processing activities, which is an accountability document that describes personal data processing activities of PlayForm, prepared in accordance with Art.
         30 of the GDPR (the “**Records of processing activities**”).
 The Records of processing activities must maintain, at least, the following information about each processing activity:

-        -   contact details of Playform, the EU Representative, and, where applicable, of the Data Protection Officer;
+        -   contact details of PlayForm, the EU Representative, and, where applicable, of the Data Protection Officer;

-        -   name of the activity, its purposes and legal basis along with, where applicable, the legitimate interests of Playform;
+        -   name of the activity, its purposes and legal basis along with, where applicable, the legitimate interests of PlayForm;

         -   data subjects and personal data categories concerned;